scifir/scifir-units/README.md

 - size_2d<T>, size_3d<T>, size_nd<T>.
 - pH, pOH.

-prefix can have all SI prefixes. dimension has all SI base dimensions, all common abbreviations, among other more dimensions. coordinates and points use a space of metre, float or imaginary dimensions. aid and zid are a standard for astronomical ids and zone ids invented inside Scifir.
+prefix can have all SI prefixes. dimension has all SI base dimensions, all common special names, among other more dimensions. coordinates and points use a space of metre, float or imaginary dimensions. aid and zid are a standard for astronomical ids and zone ids invented inside Scifir.

 ### Tools of units in real life